 Cladding is a process that fuses layers of different metals together under intense pressure.
 The result is a product that combines all the best properties of different metals into one product.
-Cladding was invented around 1960 by an American metallurgist named John Ulam, who went on to found All-Clad cookware, the first producer of clad stainless cookware.
+Cladding was invented around 1960 by an American metallurgist named John Ulam, who went on to found the All-Clad company, the first producer of clad stainless cookware.

 Cladding was as revolutionary as stainless itself.
-It married durability, light weight, ease of care, and superior heating performance into one product.
+It married durability, light weight, ease of care, stability, and superior heating performance into one product.

 Here's a diagram from All-Clad describing their tri-ply clad stainless construction:

 All-Clad's patent on clad stainless cookware ran out in the early 2000's.
 Since then, hundreds of manufacturers have produced countless All-Clad knockoffs.
 Some of them are as good or better than the original, but most of them are worse.
 It can be difficult to determine the difference without a great deal of research.
 And simply choosing from the top of the heap doesn't automatically result in getting the best product (or at least, not the best product for your particular needs).

 To understand the differences in quality among clad stainless cookware, you have to start with two most basic elements of a clad stainless pot: 1) the stainless steel, and 2) the cladding.